my1396/Econ-Study/_posts/2023-10-12-Personal-Web.md

 How to get custom domain name?

-1. Go Daddy buy a domain name.
+- Go Daddy buy a domain name, or

-2. Go to DNS Management page from where you buy your domain.
+- Go to DNS Management page from where you buy your domain.